nestorivanmo/SwiftUI_projects/SwiftUIEssentials/README.md

 ### Use and Observable Object for Storage

 To prepare for the user control which particular landmarks are favorites, you'll first store the landmark data in an **observable** object.
-An **observable** object is a custom object for your data that can be bound to a view from storage in SwiftUI's environment.
+An ***observable object*** *is a custom object for your data that can be bound to a view from storage in SwiftUI's environment*.
 SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

 SwiftUI subscribes to your observable object, and updates any views that need refreshing when the data changes.
 An observable object needs to publish any changes to its data, so that it's subscribers can pick up the change, therefore add the **@Published** attribute to each property.